Our Response to COVID-19

 How does the Home monitor symptoms?

-Additionally, staff are screened before and after each shift for a variety of signs and symptoms as recommended by the CDC.
+Additionally, staff are screened before each shift for a variety of signs and symptoms as recommended by the CDC.
 Residents are screened daily and are closely monitored for any signs of new or unusual symptoms.

 Does the Home have enough PPE?